smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 ### Data import
 First, click the "Add Item" button in the Item List panel, and add a processing item by one of the following methods.

-- `Import from local file`
+- `Import from local file`<br>
 If you want to import your own image data (jpg / png / svg etc), please click "Select File" button.
 The file selection dialog opens, and you can import it by selecting the target file.
 You can also import by dragging and dropping the target file into the graphic area.

-- `Import from asset catalog`
+- `Import from asset catalog`<br>
 Click "From Catalog" to use the figures and sample data provided in the software.
 The asset catalog will open and you can select and import your favorite data.

-- `Create text item`
+- `Create text item`<br>
 Click the "Text Item" button to create a processing item of any character.
 You can create text items with your font.
-In addition, processing method can be selected from "painting only" "line only" "painting and line".
+In addition, processing method can be selected from "painting only" "line only" "painting and line".<br>
 ※ We do not cope with vertical writing and line feed.
+※ In Windows, the font size may be affected by the screen's DPI settings.

-- `Scan (EtcherLaser only)`
+- `Scan (EtcherLaser only)`<br>
-Click the "Scan" button to create an item scanned with the camera of machine.
-You can select an original image (raster), fill (vector fill), or outline (vector stroke).
-Be careful not to block or obscure the camera markers.
+Click the "Scan" button to create an item scanned with the camera of machine.<br>You can select an original image (raster), fill (vector fill), or outline (vector stroke).
+Be careful not to block or obscure the camera markers.<br>
 ※ The button is disabled when the top cover is closed.